Kryptexas/UE4-GameWorks-4.19.2/README.md

 1. Install **[GitHub for Windows](https://windows.github.com/)** then **fork our repository** and **clone it to your computer**.
    If you'd rather use Git from the command line, see the [Setting up Git](https://help.github.com/articles/set-up-git/) and [Fork a Repo](https://help.github.com/articles/fork-a-repo/) articles.
-   If you'd prefer not to use Git at all, download the source as a zip file with the button on the right.
+   If you'd prefer not to use Git at all, use the 'Download ZIP' button on the right to get the source as a zip file.

 1. Make sure you have **Visual Studio 2013** installed.
    Any desktop edition of Visual Studio 2013 will do, including the free version: [Visual Studio 2013 Express for Windows Desktop](http://www.microsoft.com/en-us/download/details.aspx?id=40787).